-The new History-Social Science Framework adopted by the California State Board of Education in 2016 is an overdue step in the right direction.
+The passing of Assembly Bill 1703 (California Indian Education Act), Assembly Bill 101 (Ethnic Studies Requirement), and the creation of the Native American Studies Model Curriculum Task Force are all steps in the right direction.
 As teachers and educators reexamine their lessons and materials to reflect a more multi-dimensional history, it is essential that they also reconsider sources of information.
-Native California communities need to be included and heard in this process.
 The enslavement, genocide, and forced assimilation practices that began with the Spanish missions, accelerated with the Gold Rush, and continued through California statehood are dark moments in California history.
 To deny this reality is to deny the truth of our shared history.
 California Indians today are descendants of survivors.
 To fully understand our cultures, as well as our struggles and issues of today, it is essential that the Native voices of our communities become an essential part of the narrative.
 It is our responsibility as educators, both Native and non-Native, to come together and see this through.

 Who We Are

 For millennia, the Winnemem Wintu Tribe has inhabited the once salmon-rich territory south of Buliyum Puyuuk (Mt.
 Shasta), now known as the McCloud River watershed.
 The Winnemem have worked to preserve their culture and lifeways and are currently fighting to restore their salmon runs and protect water.
 The tribe has continued their traditional form of governance under the leadership of Chief Caleen Sisk, who is the fifth chief of an unbroken leadership since European contact in the 19th century.
 Though not officially recognized by the federal government, the tribe strives to preserve its native language, practice its religion and traditional healing methods, and protect its sacred sites and burial grounds from encroachment by governments, industry and tourists.